 divine judgement for the wrongs of the Amalekites.
 Only in chapter 15 Saul's failure to complete the destruction is an obstruction to yhwh's revenge.
-There is evidence that does not always result in the death of all the inhabitants of the city.
-However, Saul's malfeasance here is not a failure to properly commit does not always interrupted yhwh's specific demand for their total annihilation.
-Barbara Green argued that Saul's battle against Amalek is symbolic, meant to correct a long felt wrong that goes back to the very foundation of Israel's relationship with yhwh.
-Saul's unwillingness to correctly complete this task speaks to a fundamental inability to rule Israel effectively.
-This battle was a test for the kingship of Saul, and he failed.
-It is clear within three verses that the author of this narrative was highly familiar with many Israelite texts and wrote this story partially as a commentary on the failures of kingship.
+There is evidence that הרם does not always result in the death of all the inhabitants of the city.203 However, Saul's malfeasance here is not a failure to properly commit are a the took mercy on Amalek specifically, which has interrupted yhwh's specific demand for their total annihilation.
+Barbara Green argued that Saul's battle against Amalek is symbolic, meant to correct a long felt wrong that goes back to the very foundation of Israel's relationship with yhwh.204 Saul's unwillingness205 to correctly complete this task speaks to a fundamental inability to rule Israel effectively.
+This battle was a test for the kingship of Saul, and he failed.206 It is clear within three verses that the author of this narrative was highly familiar with many Israelite texts and wrote this story partially as a commentary on the failures of kingship.
 This trend will continue throughout their entire story.

-I Samuel 15:4-7 - So, Saul gathered the people together and accounted for them in Telaim: 200,000 foot soldiers and 10,000 men of Judah.
+1 Samuel 15:4-7 - So, Saul gathered the people together and accounted for them in Telaim: 200,000 foot soldiers and 10,000 men of Judah.
 Then, Saul came to the city of Amalek and lay in wait in the valley.
 But Saul said to the Kenites, "Go, depart, go down from among the Amalekites, lest I destroy you with them.
 You showed kindness to all the Israelites when they were coming up from Egypt.
 So, the Kenites departed from among the Amalekites.
 So, Saul smote the Amalekites from Havilah to Shur, which is east of Egypt.